gesslar/toolkit/WIRE_UP_AND_TESTING.md

 - **Keep exports map coherent**: default export pattern is `export {default as Foo} from "./lib/Foo.js"`.
 Make sure the class/file name matches the rest of the tree.

+- **Update README.md**: Add the new class to the appropriate table (Browser or Node.js) with an accurate description based on the class's JSDoc.

 ### **Step 3: Update Type Definitions**

 Type declarations are generated from the JSDoc in `src/**`: